streamsend-io/docsify/small-files.md

 ### Large Files (≥ Chunk Size)
 Files that meet or exceed the chunk size are processed using **multi-threaded chunking**:
-- File is renamed to `.PROCESSING` during upload
 - Split into multiple chunks across worker threads
 - Each chunk sent as separate Kafka message
-- File renamed to `.FINISHED` after successful upload
 - Downloader reconstructs file from multiple chunks

 ### Small Files (< Chunk Size)